wp-plugins/endomondowp/readme.txt

 = Automatic installation =

-* Search "Odyno Google Group" on "Plugins" -> "add new" page.
+* Go to Plugins -> add new and search "Odyno Google Group".
 * Select and download it.
 * Activate the plugin through the 'Plugins' menu in WordPress.

 You are ready!
-Example on screenshots section.
+For example I have embed the mixare-developement comunity on my test site adn you can see the effect on screenshots section.

 = How to use it? =